 - 34.1 Spelling skills are developed through direct teaching, investigations, studies of spelling patterns and conventions, handwriting and homework.
 Children will work on an objective throughout the week and be tested on the words at the end of the week.
 Results inform the teacher of the progress individual children have made towards achieving that objective. - 34.2 Foundation and Key Stage One pupils are introduced to phonics and work through a progressive set of high frequency words linked to Letters and Sounds Phases. - 34.3 From Phase Six onwards, pupils learn spelling patterns and are expected to collect lists of words. - 34.4 All pupils are encouraged to: - Develop dictionary skills to support their spelling. - Attempt words for themselves using a range of taught strategies. - Write an increasingly wide range of words from memory.
-Focus on those words identified in Letters and Sounds (Key Stage One), No Nonsense Spelling (Key Stage Two). - Use a variety of resources to help with spelling.
+Focus on those words identified in Letters and Sounds (Key Stage One), Spelling Bank, Support for Spelling and Spelling Pathways.
+(Key Stage Two). - Use a variety of resources to help with spelling.
 E.g. word bank, classroom environment, computer spell-check. - 34.5 Weekly spelling lists are sent home from Year Two onwards.
 Spelling lists should be connected to the current learning in the class.
 Children are expected to practise the spellings using the Look, Cover, Say, Write, Check method.
-All Key Stage Two classes will have a weekly spelling test.
+All Key Stage Two classes will have a weekly spelling/ handwriting test.
 The school recognises that spelling lists/ tests do not teach children how to spell but are a useful assessment tool from which teaching objectives can be planned, prepare children for 'testing', encourage a disciplined routine to practising learning.
-In Key Stage 2, spelling lessons will be taught to address key spelling skills, at least twice a week following the No Nonsense Programme.

-- 34.6 Spelling lists should be differentiated within the class to meet the needs of the learners and where possible, individualised. - 34.7 Spellings are marked in writing when they are key words to the context of the writing, relevant to the child's current learning or key words that the child is expected to know.
+- 34.6 Spelling lists should be differentiated within the class to meet the needs of the learners. - 34.7 Spellings are marked in writing when they are key words to the context of the writing, relevant to the child's current learning or key words that the child is expected to know.
 Not every spelling mistake will be marked.